cyrillglockner/bonsaiai.github.io/source/includes/inkling2-guide/_concepts.html.md

 In Inkling, concepts are declared using the `concept` keyword followed by the concept's name, input list and output type.
 For readability, a descriptive name is recommended.

-Every concept must include a curriculum, which tells the AI engine how to train the concept.
+Every learned concept must include a curriculum, which tells the AI engine how to train the concept.
 These will be covered below.

 For more information on the concept statement, see the [Concept Reference][1].